Biology

 Prerequisites: BI-996 Thesis Research I, permission of Program Coordinator.
 Matriculated students only.

-Original research in biology or biotechnology under faculty supervision, leading to a thesis, written in an approved format.
+Original research in biology or biotechnology under faculty supervision, working toward production of a written thesis, in a approved format.
 Experimental laboratory work will be performed and results evaluated.
-This course is a continuation of BI 996 Thesis Research I.
+This course is a continuation of BI 996: Thesis Research I.

 BI-998 Thesis Writing